Skip to content

 Learn more about the Framework

-Actor, playwright and disability advocate Kevin Kling introduces the transition framework in this 6 minute video.
+Actor, playwright and disability advocate Kevin Kling introduces Minnesota's Youth in Transition Framework in this 6 minute video.

 Next: Key elements of the Framework »